aesha98/100daysofpython/README.md

 ## Day 3

-Program : Tresure Island (Or should I say..an awesome choose your own adventure game!)
+Program : The Threshing (Or should I say..an awesome choose your own adventure game!)

 filename : [main.py](Day_3/main.py)